Bolognese sauce is a staple of vegetarian cooking in general, and of Italian vegetarian cuisine in particular.

 - Next, we crush the tomatoes (if they are natural we grate them), we toss them in the pan, and we throw the sugar to remove the acrimony.
 We stir again to mix everything and leave about 15 or 20 minutes on low heat so that the tomato is done well.
 When we see that the tomato is made, we will have the Bolognese sauce ready to serve.

-- You can substitute canned tomatoes for pear tomatoes, because although they are more acidic, they are less acidic than other types of natural tomatoes.
+- You can replace canned tomatoes with pear-type tomatoes, because although they are more acidic, they are less so than the other types of natural tomatoes.

-- If when you taste the sauce, you still find it somewhat sour, you can add a little more sugar.
+- If when tasting the sauce, you still find something sour, you can add a little more sugar.

-- You can sprinkle a little vegan Parmesan on top to accentuate the flavor and create a delicious contrast.
+- You can sprinkle a little vegan parmesan above to accentuate the flavor and create a delicious contrast.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!